Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU)

 'Stratum' refers to the number of levels removed from the source or reference clock.
 Stratum-2 servers are time servers that are 2 steps removed from a basic time source (e.g., atomic clock).
 Stratum-2 time servers request time from Stratum-1 servers.

 The principle structural element of the physical view of ARC-IT.
 Subsystems are individual pieces of the Intelligent Transportation System defined by ARC-IT.
-Subsystems are grouped into 5 classes: Centers, Field, Vehicles, Support, and Travelers.
-Example subsystems are the Traffic Management Center, the Vehicle Onboard Equipment, and the ITS Roadway Equipment.
-These correspond to the physical world: respectively traffic operations centers, automobiles, and roadside signal controllers.
-Due to this close correspondence between the physical world and the subsystems, the subsystem interfaces are prime candidates for standardization.
+Subsystems are defined at three levels of hierarchy: ITS Objects, Classes, and Functional Subsystems.
+See the physical view page for an illustration of the relationships between different levels of this hierarchy.
+Subsystems are grouped into 5 classes: Center, Field, Personal, Support and Vehicle.
+There are more than 100 functional subsystems; examples include the Traffic Management Center, ITS Roadway Equipment, Personal Information Device, Cooperative ITS Credential Management System and Light Vehicle On-Board Equipment (OBE).
+These correspond to the physical world: respectively traffic operations centers, roadside intelligent infrastructure such as traffic signal controllers, smartphones, security credentials management systems and the telematics and communications-centric safety systems on passenger automobiles.
+Due to this close correspondence between the physical world and the subsystems, subsystem interfaces are prime candidates for standardization.

 A diagram which depicts all subsystem Physical Objects in ARC-IT and the basic communication channels between these subsystems.
 The subsystem diagram is a top-level architecture interconnect diagram.
 Variations of the subsystem diagram are sometimes used to depict regional ITS architectures or project ITS architectures at a high level.